 Omnichannel messaging with Moment #

-Onboarding doesn’t have to, and shouldn’t, stop at in-app messaging.
+Customer onboarding doesn’t have to, and shouldn’t, stop at in-app messaging.
 We’ve done the research, and omnichannel messaging for user onboarding is way more effective and inclusive of your customers.

 This onboarding email example above from Moment is one worth noting.
 Moment prides itself on being the “Marketplace for Creatives.”
 When someone joins that marketplace, they want to know they’re in the right place and that these guys know their stuff.
 Moment’s onboarding emails deliver creative tips, showcasing the value of being part of their community fast while encouraging people to use their product more.

-CS support with VideoAsk #
+Customer success support with VideoAsk #

 Customer success comes through great support, and it’s essential that a CS platform is part of your user onboarding stack.
 Even the smoothest of onboardings are going to trigger questions and hopefully spark some inspiration.
 You need to be ready to answer and support those ideas as quickly and efficiently as possible.